sensorario/ff/README.md

 Undo last commit.

-Any git command's output is logged and retrieved in *.git/logger.log*.
+Any git command's output is logged in *.git/logger.log*.

 ## Commands